Axé: Popularity

 When Daniela Mercury released O Canto da Cidade in 1992, axé entered the mainstream pop music scene and became one of the most popular genres in Brazil.
 The song remained in the first position in the charts for months and ended up becoming an anthem for the people in Brazil.
 O Canto da Cidade opened doors for artists and bands such as Cheiro de Amor, Asa de Águia, Chiclete com Banana and Banda Eva, who launched Ivete Sangalo and led her to embark in her solo career.
 These bands are still relevant in Brazilian music scene, and still spreads the axé genre across the country and throughout the world.

 Two years prior to Daniela Mercury's success, the American and European released Margareth Menezes' Elegibô, which took the style to international audiences.

-Axé Today
+Axé today

 Currently, the biggest stars of axé music are Ivete Sangalo and Claudia Leitte.
 Claudia is known in Latin America for hits like "Beijar na Boca", and was also extremely popular on the Spanish version, "Beso en la Boca", as well as Baldin de Gelo, Carnaval ft.
 Pitbull and Corazon ft.
 Daddy Yankee.

 Axé International Exhibition

+In 1990, one of Margareth Menezes's tracks "Elegibô (Uma Historia De Ifa)" was used in the Mickey Rourke film Wild Orchid.
+This prompted Island Records in the US to release a compilation album of some of her older material from Brazil on their subsidiary label, Mango.
+The album, simply titled Elegibô, was an instant hit, reaching # 1 on the Billboard World Music chart at a time when David Byrne was championing Brazilian music in the US.
+The title track itself became a regular staple at clubs playing so-called world music throughout the US and Europe.
+The album also received a full release in the UK, Germany and France.
+A single, "Tenda do Amor", was also released from the album in some European territories.
+Menezes toured internationally on the back of this album, generating a lot of press in the process.
+A second US-released follow-up album Kindala, released late 1991, but repackaged in some territories from the Brazilian version of the same name, also achieved some success.
+This release also gave Menezes a minor hit album in France too.